awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

 You can create a DB instance running Microsoft SQL Server with the AWS Management Console with **Easy create** enabled or not enabled\.
 With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default settings for other configuration options\.
 With **Easy create** not enabled \(**Standard create**\), you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

-For this example, you use **Easy create** to create a DB instance running the Microsoft SQL Server database engine with a db\.m4\.large DB instance class\.
+For this example, you use **Easy create** to create a DB instance running SQL Server Express Edition with a db\.t2\.micro DB instance class\.

 **Note**
 For information about creating DB instances with **Standard create**, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.